-This tutorial, for how to make a draft stopper is one of my all-time favorite posts.
-Over the years we have shared many easy green living ideas.
-I'm re-sharing this tutorial in its entirety in the hopes it will help you to keep your home warm and will keep your energy costs low.
+This tutorial, for how to make a draft stopper is one of the most popular posts.
+Over the years many people have commented on how simple to make and effective this window draft stopper is.
+We have shared many easy green living ideas, but this might be my favorite.
+I've updated this tutorial and I hope it will help you keep your home warm and will keep your energy costs low.

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.